-An early summer blast of dangerous heat has experts sending out a reminder to no forget your furry friends.
-With high temperatures scorching much of the country, a Kansas State University veterinarian is reminding pet owners that dogs, with that layer of fur, are susceptible to the heat.
+An early summer blast of dangerous heat is a good reminder to no forget your furry friends.
+With high temperatures scorching much of the country, a Kansas State University veterinarian says that dogs, with that layer of fur, are susceptible to the heat.

 According to the school, as the summer heat index rises, the risk for dehydrated and overheated dogs does the same.
 Susan Nelson, clinical professor at the university’s Veterinary Health Center said it’s important to recognize the signs of heatstroke in your pet and know what you can do to prevent it from becoming a problem.

 According to the Centers for Disease Control and Prevention, when temperatures outside range from 80 to 100 degrees, the temperature inside a car parked in direct sunlight can quickly climb to between 130 to 172 degrees.
 That means it’s best to leave pets at home when running errands, Nelson said.